truera/trulens/docs/trulens_eval/logging.md

 ## Automatic Logging

-The simplest method for logging with trulens is by wrapping with TruChain and including the tru argument, as shown in the quickstart.
+The simplest method for logging with TruLens is by wrapping with TruChain and including the tru argument, as shown in the quickstart.

 This is done like so: